Running a business can be an exciting adventure, but along the way, you are likely to face challenges that may leave you wondering where to turn next.

 Operating as a company may also add a level of credibility that you may not associate with as a sole trader.

-IR35 is a way of determining whether a contractor classes as an employee or as self-employed, and how they should be taxed.
+IR35 is a way of determining whether a contractor should be treated as an employee for tax purposes or genuinely self-employed.

-It was previously a contractor’s responsibility to determine their IR35 status while working in the private sector, regardless of whether they were operating as a limited company or through an agency.
+In the private sector, it was originally the contractor’s responsibility to determine their own IR35 status, whether they operated through a limited company or an agency.

-All medium and large businesses are now accountable for determining the IR35 status of contractors and paying the appropriate taxes and National Insurance contributions via PAYE.
+All medium and large private sector businesses are responsible for determining the IR35 status of contractors and, where IR35 applies, for operating PAYE and paying the appropriate Income Tax and National Insurance contributions.

-Most importantly they, and not the contractor, are held liable if HM Revenue & Customs determines a contractor’s IR35 status has been incorrectly assessed.
+Crucially, it is the end client, not the contractor, that is held liable if HM Revenue & Customs later decides that a contractor’s IR35 status was assessed incorrectly.

-The change does not apply if the end client is classed as a small business or the contractor is engaged through an umbrella company and is already being taxed through PAYE.
+These rules do not apply in the same way where the end client is classed as a small business, or where the contractor works through an umbrella company and is already taxed through PAYE.

 To help employers HMRC has created the Check Employment Status for Tax (CEST), which can be found here.